 - Automated showing feedback.
 Save your time for the important things, not chasing down showing agents for seller feedback.
 Pro Agent Solutions can do that for you.
 Feedback requests are automatically sent to buyers agents by email and text.
 The replies are emailed to you and your seller, if desired, all while you’re still at your day job.

 - Sign up here for the Pro Agent Solutions free 14 day trial.

 Keeping yourself organized is going to be key to providing the customer experience that gains you referrals and additional business at a low cost.
 Take some time to get to know your tool, set it up properly, and learn it like the back of your hand.
 It will save you time and money in the long run.

 Managing Your Time

-As a part time real estate agent, you’ll need to commit a predetermined amount of time this new adventure.
-Otherwise you’ll lose your mind after the first week.
-If you’re doing this part time because you work another job, think about how many hours outside your other profession you can commit during the week.
+As a part-time real estate agent, you’ll need to commit a predetermined amount of time to this new adventure.
+Otherwise, you’ll lose your mind after the first week.
+If you’re doing this part-time because you work another job, think about how many hours outside your other profession you can commit during the week to help clients buy a home.
 Don’t forget about your family, friends, and yourself either.
 You simply can’t commit all your time to work.